 How can the Program assist me studying with a disability?

 Endeavour can assist students in many ways, and can tailor a plan that enables students to equally participate in academic and College life.
 This can include, but is not limited to, academic support, structured learning plans, adjustments to facilities and adjusted teaching and assessment practices.
 It does not, however, compromise academic standards.

 How do I apply for the Program?

-Students can apply for the Program by contacting their Access and Equity Officer on each campus through Student Services or contacting their local Officer below.
+Students can apply for the Program by contacting their Access and Equity Officer on each campus through Student Services.
 The Access and Equity Officers will provide you with the relevant documentation for completion.